Luos-io/Documentation/tutorials/your-first-message/send-message.md

 Now push on the B1 button (the blue one) on your board
 </TabItem>
 <TabItem value="Nucleo2" label="STM32G431KB Nucleo/STM32L432KC Nucleo">
-To simulate a press button, connect a wire between the BTN_PIN (Pin D10) and GND.
+To simulate a press button, connect a wire between the BTN_PIN (pin D10) and GND.
 <div align="center">
   <Image src="/img/your-first-message/your-first-message-2-1.png" darkSrc="/img/your-first-message/your-first-message-2-1-dark.png"/>
 </div>
 </TabItem>
 </Tabs>

-Typing : `device.button.state` you should see the value of the pin
+Typing `device.button.state`, you should see the new pin's value:

 ```c
 In [2]: device.button.state
 Out[2]: True
 ```

-## 6. Exercice: control a led depending on your button
+## 6. Exercise: control a LED depending on your button's state

-Let’s try a small exercice:
+Let’s try a small exercise:

-> Make a LED turn on when the button is True and off when it’s False
+> Make a LED turn on when the button's state is **TRUE** and off when it’s **FALSE**.

-1. Add the led package created on the [previous tutorial](/tutorials/your-first-service/your-first-service) on your board
+1. Add the led package created on the [previous tutorial](/tutorials/your-first-service/your-first-service) on your board.
 2. Compile and flash your board again.
-3. Using `pyluos-shell` again, you should see :
+3. Type `pyluos-shell` in the terminal again, you should see:

    ```bash
      ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓